 To remove the brake shoes, follow the steps below:

-- Step 1: Use pliers to remove the brake shoe springs located beneath the drum.
-Some vehicles have one, others two.
+- Step 1: Use the brake spring tools to remove the brake shoe springs that retain the shoes.

 Brake Shoe Replacement